kubernetes-sigs/cluster-api-provider-azure/docs/proposals/20201214-bootstrap-failure-detection.md

 #### Pub Sub Cons:
 - Complicated, lots of additional moving pieces:
-- Might have to write our own OS-specific tools to consume bootstrap logs and publish them, and those tools would be installed by additional VM Extentions, or add'l cloud-init configuration
+- Might have to write our own OS-specific tools to consume bootstrap logs and publish them, and those tools would be installed by additional VM Extensions, or add'l cloud-init configuration
 - Add’l IaaS cost

 ### Option 3: Azure Custom Script Extensions